 Last updated Jan.
 23, 2023 by Peter Jakes

 It’s time to start investing if you’ve saved up at least $10,000.
-But, if you’ve never invested before, it can be a frightening experience at first — your money is on the line.
+But, if you’ve never invested before, it can be an uncomfortable experience at first, — your money is on the line.
 So, how can you invest $10,000?